-We have to learn to wholeheartedly embrace our own imperfections.
+We have to learn to embrace our imperfections wholeheartedly.
 “Imperfections” like…

 Sure, they aren’t nearly as perky as they once were — but who really cares?
 These droopy boobs sustained and gave life to three beautiful little girls.
 And I would choose those girls over these “old girls” any day of the week.
-Pregnancy and breastfeeding has made me appreciate the miracle that is my body like nothing else ever could, or ever will.
-Besides, there are procedures that can put them back where they belong.
+Pregnancy and breastfeeding have made me appreciate the miracle that is my body like nothing else ever could or ever will.
+Besides, some procedures can put them back where they belong.
 Or make them even more fantastic than they were pre-babies. 😉

 A Wider Waist

 There comes a time and a place when you no longer care what other people think.
 This begins in the delivery room (with the multitude of strangers checking out your nether regions) and hopefully remains throughout the entirety of your grown adult life.
 After all, your waist is wider for a good reason.
 You carried and brought your babies into this world, and your body after baby should make you proud of your accomplishment.
 And who doesn’t love shopping for a new wardrobe?
 Let’s be clear; perfection exists in new babies (they are ALL perfect), and that’s about it.

 One of the most common post-baby body souvenirs.
 Also, proof positive that you carried a sweet little bundle of joy for nine months.
 Give yourself a break, you created a HUMAN!
 You have stretch marks because you have a baby.
 I’d say that’s a pretty good reason!
 You are beautiful, you are strong, and you earned those tiger stripes.
 Rock those stretch marks proudly, mama!
 And welcome to the sisterhood.